Justice League event Endless Winter brings back Black Adam, introduces surprise new DC villain

 Details on DC's December event Endless Winter have come to light in the publisher's just-released December 2020 solicitations, and while it doesn't focus on the villains we had speculated, it does contain more than a few surprises.

-The five-week event pits the Justice League against a new cold-based villain called the Frost King who has taken over the former Site of Superman's Fortress of Solitude.
-And while the Justice League line-up has the regular main characters, it'll also feature a surprise member: Black Adam.
+The five-week event pits the Justice League against a new cold-based villain called the Frost King who has taken over the former site of Superman's Fortress of Solitude.
+And while the Justice League line-up has the regular main characters, it'll feature a proto Justice League from 1000 years prior whose first battle with the Frost King led to his modern-day rise to plague the current team.

+"1000 years ago, a disparate group of heroes – Hippolyta, Black Adam, Swamp Thing, and the Viking Prince – banded together to prevent the world from freezing at the hands of the Frost King, an exiled Norse god with the ability to control entire ecosystems," reads DC's description of the event in a press release.
+"The heroes triumphed, but victory came at a terrible price, one that has been kept secret until now."

 The event will run across nine issues, including the ongoing Justice League, The Flash, Aquaman, and Justice League Dark titles.
 All the issues will be written by Andy Lanning and Ron Marz.